tkunstek/serverless-authentication-boilerplate/README.md

 5. Set [environmental variables](#env-vars).
 6. Run `serverless dash deploy` on project root folder.
 Select all and `Deploy`.
 7. Fine-tune [Custom Authorizer](#custom-authorizer) and [CORS](#cors) in AWS Console.

+You need to deploy the API by hand after the changes.

 ## <a id="env-vars"></a>Environmental variables